abiiralbhattarai/chainLinknode-Whitelisting/README.md

 # Chainlink Operator contract

-- Feature of whitelisting requesters
+- Feature of whitelisting requesters in Chainlink Node